ferdium/ferdium-app/README.md

 - [x] Removes the counter-productive fullscreen app delay inviting users to upgrade
 - [x] Removes pages begging you to donate after registration
+- [x] Remove "Franz is better together" popup
+- [x] Remove bug that would incorrectly display unread messages count on some services (more info in [7566ccd](https://github.com/getferdi/ferdi/commit/7566ccd))
 - [x] Makes all users Premium by default ([#15](https://github.com/getferdi/ferdi/issues/15))
 - [x] Using the Ferdi API instead of Franz's servers
 - [x] [Add option to change server to a custom](https://github.com/getferdi/ferdi/wiki/Custom-Server) [ferdi-server](https://github.com/getferdi/server)